cmadland/lit/pages/04.education-action-research/06.collinsEcologyEthicsParticipatory2004/docs.md

 | p.
 350      |

 !!!
 Flinders, D.J.
 (1992) In Search of Ethic Guidance: constructing a basis for dialog, *Qualitative Studies in Education, 5*(2), pp. 101-115.

+- AR does not allow for predictability, so consent is problematic
+- also can't guaranteed avoidance of harm due to subtle events causing stress
+- confidentiality also difficult due to the nature of qual research relying on rich descriptions

+> Beyond just informed consent at the start of the research, cultural sensitivity must be an ongoing focus of reflection and discourse.
+More than avoidance of harm, ecological ethics demand that we recognise the individual as part of a larger system.
+Therefore, protection of the entire environment is necessary, including the attachment of every individual to the whole culture.
+To damage one part of an ecological system is to damage the whole and vice versa.
+Responsive communication in reporting, as contrasted to confidentiality, is necessary in ecological ethics. (p.
+350)